 The main causes of head-on collisions are:

 - Drunk driving: Drunk driving causes approximately 60 percent of all wrong-way crashes.
-The driver’s reflexes and judgment are impaired as are the ability to calculate distance.
+The driver’s reflexes and judgment are impaired as is the ability to calculate distance.

-- Wrong way drivers: Drivers may become disoriented and drive on to a highway using the off-ramp instead of the on-ramp.
+- Wrong-way drivers: Drivers may become disoriented and drive onto a highway using the off-ramp instead of the on-ramp.
 They turn the wrong way on a one-way street.
-This is more often found in elderly drivers over the age of 70, who are the cause of 15 percent of all head-on collisions.
+This is more often found in elderly drivers over the age of 70, who is the cause of 15 percent of all head-on collisions.

 What to do if a Car is Coming Your Way in Your Lane

 If you see a vehicle coming toward you in your lane, you do not have much time to act in order to prevent a devastating head-on collision.
 Safety and Health magazine has published defensive driving tactics that may help you get out of the way of a vehicle speeding toward you in your lane.